Hotel La Rose

 also built by Peter Maroni and Angelo Sodini."

 The Hotel La Rose, built in 1907, is a functioning historic hotel in downtown Santa Rosa.

 It is an anchor of what is now known as Railroad Square, the portion of Santa Rosa's downtown that is on the west side of U.S. Route 101 and has the highest concentration of historic commercial buildings.
 Of particular note are the four rough-hewn stone buildings at its core, two of which are rare in that they predate the 1906 earthquake.
 They include the old Northwestern Pacific Railroad depot, prominently seen in the beginning and the end of the Alfred Hitchcock film Shadow of a Doubt, and the still-functioning Hotel La Rose, built in 1907 and registered as one of the National Trust for Historic Preservation's Historic Hotels of America.

 "After the 1906 earthquake destroyed his renowned St. Rose Hotel, Bautista Bettini set out to build an even better property.
 Using stone from a quarry on the east side of Santa Rosa, Italian stonemasons built the four-story Hotel La Rose in 1907 in Railroad Square, an area of town that bustled with activity.
 The U.S. Department of the Interior listed Hotel La Rose on the National Register of Historic Places in 1977."

 The hotel was run by Claus Neumann, "a renowned hotelier", who also operated the Los Robles Lodge on Cleveland Avenue in Santa Rosa.

 Its lobby includes a staircase from the San Francisco Cable Car Barn.
-The hotel's restaurant is Grossman's Nochery and Bar.
+The hotel's restaurant is Grossman's Noshery and Bar.

 Hotel La Rose became a member of the National Trust for Historic Preservation's Historic Hotels of America program in 1996.